Nilaja Sun

 Nilaja Sun (born Nilaja Sun Gordon) is an actress, playwright, and a teaching artist from the Lower East Side in New York City.
-Sun has taught theatre in New York City public schools since 1998 and is best known for her award-winning one-person play, No Child...
-She is half Puerto Rican and half African-American.
+Sun has taught theatre in New York City public schools since 1998 and is best known for her award-winning one-person play, No Child... and Pike St. She is half Puerto Rican and half African-American.